LiberationFrequency/fsradio/README.md

 * The timesync of DAB switch intern to FM.
 The uncertainty of FM is +/- 200ms and DAB is a stratum2 with +/- 40ms.
 * There is something wrong with the API and the internal timesync.
 That does not fit together.
 * '...info notifies' closes after receiving an event, but the socket should remain open.
-* '...info net' converts the SSID array not correct to a string in some shells.
 * '...play stream URI' produces a lot of UPnP error, although it should work.
+* (fixed temporary)'...info net' converts the SSID array not correct to a string in some shells.
 * It is too slow.
 * No manual available at the moment.
-* Not an issue of the script, but if you use systemd-resolved with the option `[!UNAVAIL=return]` in the /etc/nsswitch.conf, it will prohibit to resolve a hostname.
+* Not an issue of the script, but if you use systemd-resolved with the option `[!UNAVAIL=return]` in the /etc/nsswitch.conf, it will prohibit to resolve a hostname in the local net.
 In my opinion this makes no sense.
 You can remove it or use e.g. glibc for resolving.
 I think removing is the minimally invasive way.